 What is the main difference between mechanical and organic solidarity?

-Why is solidarity important for social cohesion?
+Why is solidarity important in times of crisis?